How to Fix iMessage (iCloud & AppStore)

 Recently many more users are seeing this alert, I believe that Apple made further changes to security checks on their servers in early August 2014 as a result i think Apples system mistakenly thinks that someone is trying to use your AppleID on a non registered Apple device, maybe because of an a UUID - S/N miss-match or invalid MLB or ROM value - all of which is explained in the guide.

-Please see Part-2 Step 8 of the guide for advice on contacting Apple iMessage Support.
-Only contact Apple if you get this message with a Customer Code.
-If you are getting Login or authentication issues then use the guide to resolve your issues, if you start getting the above alert then iMessage is working on your OSX system but you must contact Apple to remove the device/AppleID lockout.
+Don't use the button on the Alert to Contact Support, this only gets you throgh to first line support that will ask a lot of questions, please see Part-2 Step 8 of the guide for a better method that should get you through to correct support department but only contact Apple if you get the above message with a Customer Code.
+If you are getting the more generic login or authentication alerts then use the guide to resolve your issues, at some point you should start getting the above alert in which case iMessage is now working on your OSX system but you must contact Apple to remove the device/AppleID lockout.

-Before jumping to the conclusion that your iMessage issue is local to your OSX machine its always worth checking to see if there is a more general service outage. you can check the Official status of Apple's backend systems here :-
+Before jumping to the conclusion that your iMessage problem is local to your OSX machine its always worth checking to see if there is a more general service outage. you can check the official status of Apple's backend systems here :-

-Specific iMessage issues in your country can be followed/tacked using Down Detector :-
+yo can also track iMessage issues in your country by using Down Detector :-

 For USA use this link:-